 The first record of St Martin's church comes in the Domesday Book of AD 1086, when it was one of six churches in Leicester.
 When Leicester Abbey was founded in the early 12th century all the churches of Leicester were given to the Abbey, and the monks appointed the vicar of St Martins.

 The church was rebuilt and enlarged in the 13th century, and again in the 15th century when the nave and aisles were extended.
-During the medieval period St Martin's became the civic church, used by the city guilds who administered civic business from the timber-framed Guildhall immediately beside the west end of the church.
+During the medieval period, St Martin's became the civic church, used by the city guilds that administered civic business from the timber-framed Guildhall immediately beside the west end of the church.

 During the Reformation the interior of the church was stripped of its statues, screens, and stained glass.